vinhnghiemcr/u4_hw_vue_RAWG/README.md

 - all parts of the lab completed **not including** the bonus.
 (Steps 1-8)
 - Make the genres clickable, this should navigate you to a new page where it displays a list of games by that genre.
 (Hint: This will require a new route and axios call).
-- this page should display each game and it's rating prominently and users should have the ability to sort games by rating.
+- this page should display each game and it's rating prominently and users should have the ability to **sort** games by rating.
   - You should have a dropdown to sort the games either in descending or ascending order.
 - this page must be professionally styled and match the theme of the current application

-The api endpoint should resemble the following: `https://api.rawg.io/api/games?genres=<genre id>&key=<your key>`
+The api endpoint should resemble the following: `https://api.rawg.io/api/games?genres=<genreid>&key=<your key>`

-### Bonus
+### Homework Bonus

 Build the ability to paginate results for this page.